christianengineer/christianengineer.github.io/redo.md

 # How I Avoided Misunderstandings In My Technical Discussions By Using Clear, Concise And Direct Writing.

-My thoughts, technical solutions and decisions are now understood quickly because of the following writing patterns I've been using in my sentences.
+Communicating my thoughts and technical decisions have been understood more quickly because of the following writing patterns I use in my sentences.

 1. X because Y.
 2. Since X, Y.